vnwal001/MyTestFolder/HW5-report.md

 By 1985, the combination of economic decline, outmigration, demographic shifts, and the rapid growth of other states contributed to Pennsylvania and Ohio no longer having significantly high populations compared to states like California and Texas.
 These trends reflected broader changes in the U.S. economy and population movements during that period.
 ```
+ ### Other Observations
+ ##### I wanted to see the average population growth or decline of the states that were consistenly outliers this will help me determine the state with fastest population growth rate.
+ ##### The states I compared were California, New York and Texas